 - A 2014 study of Columbia University showed that ethnically diverse trader teams priced assets more accurately, avoided conformity, and thwarted bubbles.

 - Diversity and Innovation: The Difference: How the Power of Diversity Creates Better Groups, Firms, Schools and Societies.
 Diverse perspectives with in office settings consistently allow for more powerful breakthroughs in innovation.
 Research shows that that daily interactions with co-workers from different racial and economic backgrounds help a team develop the ability to view and understand complex problems and events through multiple lenses.
-Research also that an integrated workforce helps companies design and sell products more effectively to a wide range of customers on global scale.
+Research also has demonstrated that an integrated workforce helps companies design and sell products more effectively to a wide range of customers on global scale.

 - A study by Rocio Lorenzo and Martin Reeves: “How and Where Diversity Drives Financial Performance”, in the Harvard Business Review of 1700 companies in eight countries, found that diversity among managers was associated with greater organizational innovation and profitability.